Triscuit Roasted Garlic Crackers

 Box of roasted garlic triscuit crackers and text '120 calories'.

-Read this post for an in-depth review of the Roasted Garlic flavored Triscuit crackers.
+Read this quick guide for an overview of the Roasted Garlic flavored Triscuit crackers.

 Calories and nutrition facts are presented based on a single serving.
 One serving is measured as about six crackers with a net weight of 28 grams.